Job Description Guidance - Professional Services

 Section 2: Person Specification

-Relevant Experience, Skills, Knowledge, Qualifications, Communication and Interpersonal Skills and Additional Criteria
+Section 2.1: Relevant Experience, Skills, Knowledge, Qualifications, Communication and Interpersonal Skills

-Detail the experience, skills and knowledge, relevant qualifications, communication and interpersonal skills, that are essential to the effective performance of the job.
-The requirement for these should be reflected elsewhere in the job description, for example if the role requires a professional qualification it should be clear from the work examples and statements of responsibilities that the role is operating at that level.
+Detail the experience, skills and knowledge, relevant qualifications, communication and interpersonal skills, that are essential for the effective performance of the job.
+The requirement for these should be recognisable in the main responsibilities.

-- When completing this section refer to the set of Professional and Administrative Grade Descriptors, ‘Qualifications, knowledge skills and experience’ section of the relevant descriptor, and provide any knowledge, skills and/or experience which is essential or desirable for the role.
+- When completing this section it may be helpful to refer to the set of Professional and Administrative Grade Descriptors, ‘Qualifications, knowledge skills and experience’ section of the relevant descriptor

 - Include details of the nature and context of each type of experience required, remembering that experience does not necessarily have to be gained in an identical environment.